 Public transit is available in Manitoban cities like Brandon, Winnipeg and Thompson.
 It is the most affordable and convenient way to get around locally, especially when you are not familiar with the major thoroughfares and streets yet.
 Check regular bus routes and schedules in advance so you’ll get to your destination on time.
 Go online, as most city transits publish their schedules.
 You can also call for schedules and other updates.
 If you are in Winnipeg, read 10 things to know about taking the bus to learn about public transport.

 You may use your foreign driver’s licence in Manitoba for up to three months from your date of entry.
-After three months, you must apply for a driver’s license or acquire a Student Authorization Letter (if you are a full time student).
+After three months, you must apply for a driver’s license.
 While driving is the easiest way to get around, you must also consider the additional costs that come with this convenience.
 Some of these include registration and insurance fees, parking and gas expenses, and maintenance, a big part of which is getting your car winter-ready.

 If you need temporary car service, there are many car rental companies in Manitoba.
 Depending on the type of car, rates vary per company (usually per day).
 Check out Kayak, Expedia or CAA Manitoba for more information.

 Unlike in other bustling cities, people do not normally hail a cab on the street in Manitoba.
 You have to call a cab company to book a ride.
 Taxi fares depend on your destination, and rates are non–negotiable.
 There is usually a flag-down rate and another rate for the succeeding kilometers of the trip.
 If service has been satisfactory, you may also add a tip.
 To get an idea of taxi fares in Manitoba, go to Taxi Fare Finder.
 For a listing of taxis in Manitoba, check the Yellowpages.